johannpinson/mqtest/README.md

-# MQtest.io
+# MQtest.app

-### [MQtest.io](http://mqtest.io/) is a simple tool to help identify which media queries your device responds to.
+### [MQtest.app](http://mqtest.app/) is a simple tool to help identify which media queries your device responds to.

 This test isn’t about what media queries your device [can or cannot](http://www.jordanm.co.uk/palmreader) see (but it does show an 'unsupported' label if a device doesn‘t support something).
 Instead it shows you which dimensions your device will respond to when using 'width=device-width,initial-scale=1.'

-Built by [Viljami Salminen](http://twitter.com/viljamis).
+The tool was originally built by [Viljami Salminen](http://twitter.com/viljamis).
 Some parts of the tests adopted from [Quirksmode.org](http://www.quirksmode.org/m/tests/widthtest_vpdevice.html), [Aspect Ratio Calculator](http://andrew.hedges.name/experiments/aspect_ratio/) and [BBC’s Device Reporter](http://bbc-news-prototypes.heroku.com/reporter/index.html).

 Installation and usage